Why I chose a Digital Marketing Apprenticeship

 An apprentice can offer so much a company.
 Not only are they getting someone who is eager to learn; but someone who they can teach to carry out the job in exactly the way they want.
 In the perspective of an employer, you can get out of an apprentice what you put in.
 More and more businesses are seeing the benefits of this as Since 2010, approximately 5,040,400 people have started apprenticeships in the UK.
 The full facts and figures are here.

 My first impression of SEP2 is that I’ve made a great choice.
 This is an environment where I will not only be able to learn, but actually contribute ideas and help the growth of a company that has shown faith in me.
 I love the team I am in, and I don’t feel at all nervous to ask questions which is key for a work environment.
 All of this has really shown me that this is an organisation that genuinely believes in their core value of being ‘Tech Driven, People powered’.
-Looking forward I am really excited to learn as much as I possibly can whilst becoming an integral member of the SEP2 team.
+Looking forward I am really excited to learn as much as I possibly can on my Digital Marketing Apprenticeship, whilst becoming an integral member of the SEP2 team.

 If the opportunity of working with SEP2 is something that excites you too, head over to the Join our Team page to find out more.